cqin211/cqin211.github.io/_pages/research.md

 [From Predictions to Decisions: The Importance of Joint Predictive Distributions](https://arxiv.org/abs/2107.09224)\
 Zheng Wen, Ian Osband, Chao Qin, Xiuyuan Lu, Morteza Ibrahimi, Vikranth Dwaracherla, Mohammad Asghari, Benjamin Van Roy

-A Note on "Reinforcement Learning, Bit by Bit": Sanity Checks of Its Guidance\
+A Note on "Reinforcement Learning, Bit by Bit": Sanity Checks on Its Guidance\
 Chao Qin

 [Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap](https://arxiv.org/abs/2201.04469)\